:max_bytes(150000):strip_icc():format(webp)/spr-uehict-plant-grow-light-with-metal-stand-sara-luckey-19-f7b77ee890c84cd5832ee2a2698e94e4.jpeg)

 Value: After the testing period, we noted what we liked and didn't like about each product and if we felt that the price was reflective of its features.

-Long-term testing: We continued testing each product for six more months or more, during the winter months across the country, and added our notes to this list.
-We used the lights to keep growing the seedlings, or to provide other houseplants with a consistent, longer amount of light than they would get compared to a window.
+Long-term testing: We continue testing each product for six more months or more, during the winter months across the country, and add our notes to this list.
+We use the lights to keep growing the seedlings, or to provide other houseplants with a consistent, longer amount of light than they would get compared to a window.
 We found that all of the grow light plants continued to thrive and show new growth compared to those only under natural lighting.

 What to Look for in a Grow Light